Pubic bone pain often radiates to the inner thigh or groin.

 Aside: Ever think of sending your chiropractor, doctor, surgeon a card, small gift, bottle of red wine... when you know they've gone they've gone the extra mile?
 Doctors too need encouragement.

 Last, but definitely not least, we will briefly consider the coccyx.
-Direct trauma to the coccyx can fracture or subluxate the coccyx and sprain the ligaments, causing months of pain, mostly when sitting.
+Direct trauma to the area can fracture or subluxate the bones and sprain the ligaments, causing months of pain, mostly when sitting.

 This is a very treatable syndrome that chiropractic excels in.
-A coccyx pillow has much virtue and the coccyx can usually be adjusted externally.
+A coccyx pillow has much virtue and the bones can usually be adjusted externally.

-For more information about the bruised coccyx and coccyx pain relief with Chiropractic, click here:
+For more information about the bruised coccyx and coccyx pain relief with chiropractic, see the link below.

 Are you suffering from pain in your groin or a stiff hip?